KnpLabs/DictionaryBundle/README.md

 ### Validation constraint

 You can also use the constraint for validation.
-By default, the value should be set.
+The `value` have to be set.
-However, you can provide the `required` parameter to not validate it if the value is empty.

 ```php
 use Knp\DictionaryBundle\Validator\Constraints\Dictionary;